jsbridge/makemecurly/notebooks/README.md

-The code in these notebooks showcases much of the behind the scenes work that went into Make Me Curly
+The code in these notebooks showcases much of the behind the scenes work that went into Make Me Curly.
+This includes training the binary and categorical cNNs that are used (both by creating a network from scratch, as a baseline, and using the pre-trained VGG16 model.)
+Additionally, I explore various methods of NLP to extract the product names and types from the Reddit comments.